samuel-x/unimelb-notes/COMP30023/lec6.md

 - runs off two assumptions:
 	- all the code/data of a program has to be in main memory when the program is running
 	- this code and data has to be stored in contiguous locations
-- With irtual memory, only some of the code and data of a program have to be in main memory: the parts needed now and the other parts when the program needs it
+- With virtual memory, only some of the code and data of a program have to be in main memory: the parts needed now and the other parts when the program needs it
 - Similarly different parts of the program can be loaded into different parts of memory, again without the program having to be aware of this.
 - The first point means that the size of a program can exceed the amount of available main memory
 - Very important in 60s/70s when RAM was real smol